ThibaultDieudonne/RiotMatchmaking/README.md

 Then, we compare standard deviations for balance_value's (riot_balance and model_balance).
 It is also important, because some games could be rigged in the opposite way as expected to compensate for the average balance.

-Finally, we compare average balance_values on both samples for every parameter.
+Finally, we compare average balance_value's on both samples for every parameter.

 # Interpretations